How Alcohol Affects Your Liver

 How Alcohol Affects Your Liver: A Detailed Guide

 Alcohol consumption can significantly impact your liver health over time, leading to various liver conditions, including alcoholic hepatitis and cirrhosis.
-Understanding how alcohol affects liver function is crucial for maintaining good liver health and preventing long-term damage.
+Understanding how alcohol affects liver function is crucial for maintaining good liver health and preventing long-term damage, including liver cirrhosis.

 Acute Alcoholic Hepatitis